Oenophiles, take heart: red wine is good for your gut!

 Red Wine for Improved Gut Health

-Red wine is chock full of antioxidants called polyphenols that can keep blood vessels flexible, boost immunity, and scavenge free radicals.
+Red wine is chock full of antioxidants called polyphenols that can keep blood vessels flexible, boost immune health, and scavenge free radicals.
 And resveratrol—from red grape skins—can balance glucose levels and blood pressure, halt plaque formation in the brain, and even prevent fat cell growth.

 But, did you know that red wine can also quell temporary inflammation and increase levels of beneficial bacteria in your gut?
 In one study, researchers gave middle-aged men nine ounces of red wine for twenty days.
 At the end of the trial, subjects had significantly higher levels of bifidobacteria, a vital lactic acid probiotic that can help with everything from lactose digestion and enzyme and vitamin production to secretion of short chain fatty acids and antimicrobial compounds that reduce temporary inflammation and ward off inhospitable microbes.1